- Undergraduate Students

-- Cambridge is a small city with most amenities accessible by foot or bike and a good bus service.
+- Anglia Ruskin's main campus is a 10-minute walk from Cambridge city centre.
+Cambridge is a small city with most amenities accessible by foot or bike and a good bus service.
 Cars are not recommended in the centre as most areas are pedestrianised.
 The city is well connected by rail with trains to London taking about an hour.
 London Stansted International Airport is 30 minutes away by train.

 - The Chelmsford campus is only 35 minutes away from London by train, and 40 miles from Cambridge where the main campus is based.

 - In Peterborough, the Guild House campus is just over the river from the city centre with all its attractions and transport links.
 London King's Cross station is a 50-minute train journey, while Leeds is 1.5 hours by train.